AndrewGendy/MetaCriticsScrapper/README.md

 2. **Select Criteria**: Use the dropdown menus to specify your criteria.

-3. **Scrape**: Click "Scrape New Data" to initiate the scraping process.
+3. **Scrape**: Click "Search Results" to initiate the scraping process.
 A brief wait is required.

 4. **View All Data**: Click "All Local Data" to see all the data that has been stored in the local database so far.

 5. **View Filtered Data**:
-   - Select your desired criteria using the dropdown menus.
-   - Click "Filter Local Data" to view data that matches your selected criteria.
+   ~~- Select your desired criteria using the dropdown menus.~~ ~~- Click "Filter Local Data" to view data that matches your selected criteria.
 The results will be displayed on the page.
-This data will be pulled from the local database which only saves data that has been scrapped earlier in the session.
+This data will be pulled from the local database which only saves data that has been scrapped earlier in the session.~~
+   - This is now part of the Search Results button functionality, and gets triggered automatically.
+The "Filter Local Data" has been removed.

 6. **View Data**: The results will automatically be displayed on the page no matter which option you chose.

-7. **Drop Selected Tables**: ~~Use checkboxes to select tables and click "Drop Selected Tables" for removal.
-(Deprecated Functionality)~~  The database table will be dropped automatically when the servlet is unloaded.
+7. **Drop Selected Tables**: The database table will be dropped automatically when the servlet is unloaded.
+There is also a "Drop Tables" button that allows the user to drop the tables upon request.

 ## Considerations & Limitations